Interpretable Neural ODEs for Gene Regulatory Network Discovery under Perturbations: Discussion

 The question of identifiability of the ODE parameters is somewhat delicate.
-We assume the true underlying dynamics to be a deterministic system, inducing a family of stable fixed points, each corresponding to a perturbation. \citet{anonymous2025icml} has proved identifiability in a low noise regime for an SDE extension of our model.
-It in principle follows for the noiseless ODE case that the parameters are identifiable (up to permutations) when the number of interventions exceeds the gene dimension.
-Future work could explore a rigorous proof for this case.
+We assume the true underlying dynamics to be a deterministic system with an observed stationary distribution, and, in Appendix \ref{sec:Identifiability}, we provide an identifiability proof for our method.
+We additionally proved identifiability in a low-noise regime for an SDE extension of our model \cite{Zweig2025IdentifiabilitySDE}.